Julian97/fortune-cookie-simulator/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the BSD 2-Clause "Simplified" License.
 See `LICENSE` for more information.